What does this travel guide to Dharamshala contain?

 What was I doing?
 I was busy taking my Dharamshala trip slow.

-I might sound clichéd, but I was learning the art of doing nothing.
+This might sound clichéd, but I was learning the art of doing nothing.

-I was living.
+I was just being.

 If I couldn’t wander in the wild for whatever reason, my feet got itchy.